ToxicOmegaMusic/ToxicTF2/EXTRA SCRIPTS&BINDS (README 2).txt

 Scripts:
-fix - Runs all the commands that solve common issues in the game (invisible players, looping sound, etc). enable_transparency - Enables transparent viewmodels (Doesn't always work while in a game). disable_transparency - DIsables transparent viewmodels. enable_shadows - Enables low quality shadows. enable_goodshadows - Enables full quality shadows (Used competetively to see players through some walls). disable_shadows - Disables shadows. enable_ragdolls - Enables ragdolls and gibs. disable_ragdolls - Disables ragdolls and gibs. antiw - "Tries" to kill the player when they press W while rocket jumping.
-Intended for jump maps.
+fix - Runs all the commands that solve common issues in the game (invisible players, looping sound, etc). enable_transparency - Enables transparent viewmodels (Doesn't always work while in a game). disable_transparency - Disables transparent viewmodels. enable_shadows - Enables low quality shadows. enable_goodshadows - Enables full quality shadows (Used competetively to see players through some walls). disable_shadows - Disables shadows. enable_ragdolls - Enables ragdolls and gibs. disable_ragdolls - Disables ragdolls and gibs. antiw - "Tries" to kill the player when they press W while rocket jumping.
+Intended for jump maps. bettergfx - Enables phong, specularity, and bumpmaps. worsegfx - Disables phong, specularity, and bumpmaps.

 Also there are some binds for things lol.